megantfanning/ETA-Endless-Runner/readme.txt

 =======

 To run program:
+python server.py [port], if left to 0 or set to a invalid port it will randomize a valid port. this will print out the IP and port
-first run server.py, this will print out the IP and port (we have hard coded the ip to local and the port to 9999 for testing).
+(we have hard coded the ip to local and the port to 9999 for testing, we also have logging enabled so it must be set to an output meaning both server and client must post fix their commands with 2>/dev/null or pipe the error log elsewhere for smooth game play)
-Next begin the client.py ($ python client.py 127.0.0.1 9999)
+Next begin the client.py ($ python client.py 127.0.0.1 [port])
 once the server and the client connect the game will begin (a curses screen will open and display images).

 Game play mechanics: